TediCreations/C-with-make/README.md

 # TODO:

-- Project is working in GNU/Linux, fix Travis CI errors...
 - Add script to install dependencies in Debian based GNU/Linux distros.
 - Check if debug/run shared files can be omitted.